Social-AI-Studio/MATK/README.rst

 Step 1: Configure Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+The purpose of the dataset class is to store the samples and their corresponding labels.
+Within this dataset class we:
+- preprocess the annotations
+- load any auxiliary information: for example, .pkl files of captions for each image
+- load features
+- format the data for the task

-For each dataset, we define a file with the classes - **FRCNNDataset**, **ImageDataset**, and **TextClassificationDataset**.
-The following table will help you choose the correct dataset class for your needs:
+For each dataset, we support the following dataset types **FRCNNDataset**, **ImageDataset**, and **TextClassificationDataset**.

 +-------------------+----------------------+----------------------------+
 | Dataset           | DataModule           | Usage                      |